 What makes me qualified to give advice?
 Hell, I would wonder the same thing!

 I am a Nurse Practitioner and frequent traveler who happens to be skin care obsessed.
-I worked at a medical spa for several years where I performed various skin care procedures and treatments, had access to multiple medical grade products and learned a great deal about skin care with emphasis on anti-aging strategies.
+I worked at a medical spa for several years where I performed various skin care procedures and treatments, had access to multiple medical grade products and learned a great deal about skin care with an emphasis on anti-aging strategies.

 Traveling completely stresses my skin and I seriously felt like I was on a terrifying slide into “old-hag-hood” after every trip.
 At some point, I decided that I had to find a way to bring my amazing home routine on the road.

 This is one aspect of skin care where you do not need a fancy expensive product, just something that suits your skin.
 Cetaphil is gentle and suitable for almost everybody.
 This is one of the few cleansers that clients can use after abrasive laser treatments.
 It also comes in sensitive skin version.
 This is the teeny travel sized one, available in the travel size section of most convenience stores or on Amazon.

 If you are traveling and don’t think you’ll have running water, cleansing wipes are great and can be used on more parts than your face!
 I think some of Burt’s Bees products are great and they offer a nice variety, everything from exfoliating to sensitive skin, and the scents are yummy!
 Bonus is that it is cruelty-free!